Democratic Republic of the Congo

 We prohibit child labour at our operations and among our suppliers.
 We do not support ASM; nor do we process or purchase any material derived from ASM in the DRC.

 We focus on outreach to children in high-risk communities.
 Working with educational authorities, we run summer camps for children, including awareness campaigns on the risks of ASM.
 Over 9,000 children took part in 2018.
 Through cooperatives, we encourage economic diversification and alternative livelihoods to deter the participation of children and women in ASM.

 In relation to cobalt, we take a custodial approach to the supply chain, ensuring that the specification and origin of all cobalt product is clearly defined in our contractual arrangements.

 We seek to prevent illegal access (by artisanal miners) to our mines in accordance with company policies and procedures on human rights, safety and security operations.
 We have security employees and private security contractors at our mines.
 In accordance with the local laws, the Congolese mine police is present on our concessions, however, we do not direct the mine police.
 We provide with them with human rights induction.

 All our security employees and private security contractors receive training on the application of the Voluntary Principles on Security and Human Rights every year.
-In 2016 we trained 1,530 contractors and 148 employees, and a further 30 mine police participated in an information session.
+In 2017, we trained 1,530 contractors and 148 employees, and a further 30 mine police participated in an information session.
 Mutanda also provides regular training to the regional police force.
 Our staff and contractors are prohibited from carrying firearms.
 We also have a range of mechanisms to let local stakeholders communicate concerns.